Select travel dates to see prices

 What's Included

-3 meals a day, shared volunteer accommodation at bush camps, meeting you at the airport on arrival, airport collection and drop-off from either Richards Bay Airport or
+3 meals a day, shared volunteer accommodation at bush camps within the reserves, meeting you at the Richards Bay airport on arrival, airport collection and drop-off from Richards Bay Airport, pre

 Accommodation